KrzysztofZurek1973/webthings-components/web_thing_server/README.md

 Set function is called when new property value is sent to server (to thing) from gateway web interface, it receives string representation of the new value.

-For example when you tap blinking led circle on web interface (when it's off) set function receives message `”true”`.
+For example when you tap blinking led circle on web interface (when it's off) set function receives message `”true”` (ON/OFF property has type `VAL_BOOLEAN`).

 ![set_on](../thing_blinking_led/a2.png)